Dialectical Behavior Therapy

 M. Linehan, ‘Dialectical Behavior Therapy for Borderline Personality Disorder: A Cognitive Behavioral Approach to Parasuicide,’ Journal of Personality Disorders 1 (1987): 328–33.

-Yalom cites Linehan's foundational 1987 DBT article in the context of group psychotherapy for borderline personality disorder, acknowledging the modality's clinical presence without engaging its theoretical architecture.
+Yalom cites Linehan’s foundational 1987 paper in a footnote on group therapy for borderline patients, acknowledging DBT’s clinical authority without engaging its theoretical content.

 Yalom, Irvin D., The Theory and Practice of Group Psychotherapy, Fifth Edition, 2008aside